qkhaipham/ez-id/README.md

 # EzId

-EzId is a lightweight .NET library for generating unique, sortable, and human-friendly identifiers.
-It implements a Snowflake-inspired ID generation algorithm that produces 13-character base32 encoded strings.
+EzId is a lightweight .NET library for generating unique, sortable, and human-friendly readable identifiers that look like "070-47XF6Q8-YPB".
+It implements a 64 bit long ID generation algorithm inspired by Twitter Snowflake and comes packed with a value type that encodes it in a 15-character base32 string.

 ## Features